Connect your Azure Databricks workspace to your on-premises network

 If creating a cluster fails, go through the setup instructions, trying the alternate configuration options one by one.

 If you still can’t create a cluster, verify that the route table includes all required user-defined routes.
-If you used service endpoints rather than user-defined routes for Blob storage, check those endpoints as well.
+If you used service endpoints rather than user-defined routes for ADLS gen2 (for workspaces created before March 6, 2023, Azure Blob Storage), check those endpoints as well.

 If you still can’t create a cluster, contact your Microsoft and Databricks account teams for assistance.